hylandtechoutreach/ucs/MoreHtml2/README.md

 ## Icebreaker
 For this session, play a game of [Drawphone](../Icebreakers/DrawphoneIcebreaker.md).

+Alternatively, break the students into groups and have them compete in [web design project](./Web%20Design%20Requirements/).

 ## Multiple Pages Demonstration
 Present [this demonstration](MultiplePagesDemo.md) to show the students how they can create multiple pages for their websites.
 Students should each create at least one additional page.